 Safety and effectiveness of AVANDARYL in pediatric patients have not been established.
 AVANDARYL and its components, rosiglitazone and glimepiride, are not indicated for use in pediatric patients.

-Glimepiride: In US clinical trials of glimepiride, 608 of 1,986 patients were 65 and older.
-No overall differences in safety or effectiveness were observed between these subjects and younger subjects, but greater sensitivity of some older individuals cannot be ruled out.
+Glimepiride: In clinical trials of glimepiride, 1,053 of 3,491 patients (30%) were ≥ 65 years.
+No overall differences in safety or effectiveness were observed between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.